nannahalonen/react-weather/README.md

-# Example projects for Alma Developer Trainee 2019
+# Example project for Alma Developer Trainee 2019

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).